JustAnotherHeroRiding/Mentoring-Angel/Angular/RxJs - Convention.md

 - map and tap RxJs operators order - what will be displayed in which order
 - combineLatest - This will only take the latest emited various and does not care about the previous values.
 This can be useful when having a profile page where we only want the latest data and not all previous profile pictures
 - MergeMap inside of a delivery pipe
-- when clicking the button we start listening to the product creation
+- When clicking the button we start listening to the product creation
 - SwitchMap will destroy the first order when a new one is made
-- MergeMap will keep listening to all orders being
+- MergeMap will keep listening to all orders being made

 SwitchMap It will only send the latest click to the server